-Tip: Creating Share Groups is described in "Share Group Administration" on page 60.
+Tip: Creating Share Groups is described in "Share Group Administration" on page 54.

-Table 3-1.
-TrackRecord User Control Options

-User's Status Description Normal Active with no administrative authority Administrator Active with administrative authority

-- 8 Complete the user information: - ♦ Enter this user's login name. - Optionally, enter and confirm a password.
-To allow users to log in without a password or to change their password the first time they log in, you may leave the Password field blank. - ♦ Enter an email address for this user.
-An email address is required if the user will be using the AutoAlert utility. - Enter a Version Control System user name and password.
-This step is required if the user name is different from the name just entered and if you intend to integrate with a version control system. - 9 Click the Privileges tab and select the groups to which this Team Member belongs. - If the Team Member is not a TrackRecord user (step 6) they cannot belong to any group; the check boxes will be disabled. - Each group's database privileges are displayed for your information.
-Users can belong to up to fifteen groups and their database access privileges become those of their least restrictive group. - 10 Click Save and Close when finished.
+- ♦ Enter an email address for this user.
+An email address is required if the user will be using the AutoAlert utility. - Choose the Team Member you wish to associate to this user from the Associated Item dropdown list. - 8 Click the Privileges tab and select the groups to which this Team Member belongs.

+If the Team Member is not a TrackRecord user (step 6) they cannot belong to any group; the check boxes will be disabled.

+Each group's database privileges are displayed for your information.
+Users can belong to up to fifteen groups and their database access privileges become those of their least restrictive group.

+9 Click OK when finished.